picosonic/js13k-2022/devdiary/diary.md

 16th August
 -----------
-Added radix to parseInt() due to complaints by closure compiler.
+Added decimal radix to parseInt() due to complaints by closure compiler.

 Decided the resolution was too high for a pixel art feel, so reduced to 320x180.
+This is closer to some old games from DOS days which ran in 320x200, but in a 16:9 aspect ratio to suit modern monitors.

-Added 8-bit font (used in previous competitions) and a writer library.
+Added 8-bit font and a writer library (used in previous competitions).
+May change later, but just wanted to maintain the low res pixel feel.

 Moved sprites onto a separate canvas than the tiles.
 Draw characters to sprite canvas, and moved sprite drawing to vsync handler.
+I have an optimisation idea where the tiles can be kept still while the sprites are moved on a foreground transparent canvas.

-Added some test levels, 2d platformer scratch level, top down maze and spritesheet test.
+Added some test levels, 2D platformer scratch level, top down maze and a spritesheet test.

 Looked up how to do flipped drawImage, seems a bit hacky.
+You need to save canvas context state, scale to negative in the x axis, draw the image (but at a negative x position and with a negative width), lastly restore canvas state.
+The alternative seems to be to generate all the sprites in a flipped tilesheet.

 Added initial platformer movement system.

-Added sprite animation.
+To get feel for jump ability, speed of level traversal, e.t.c.

+Added sprite animation, every 8 frames (7.5 x per second @ 60Hz) it moves on to the next character.

 Fixed issue where sprite x or y with fractional values would render slightly blurry.
+The canvas pixelated render would do some kind of sub-pixel sampling or anti-aliasing making it look blurry depending on the fractional value.

 17th August
 -----------
 Improved feel of player hit detection, by making the collision box smaller.
 It's now 1/3rd of a tile wide (centered), and 3/5th of a tile high (clamped to the bottom).
+This smaller size means it's easier to navigate single-tile-wide spaces.
+It also means that the player's body/legs are the collision area, so the head/arms are not included, this gives a nice sprite overlap when against solid edges.

 Reduce CPU load by not doing movement hit detection when not moving.

 Made all tiles in chars[] visible and not solid, interactions will come later (if required).
 This means all defined tiles in tiles[] are now solid.
 The player tile is still treated separately.

 Testing the platformer physics, collision detection and animations.
+I borrowed code from my first game jam entry to reduce the learning curve.

 ![Testing platformer physics](bees.gif?raw=true "Testing platformer physics")

 Added player animation cycling.
+This depends on if the player is holding the gun or not.

 Added player/char collision testing, and ability to pick up gun.